CryptozombiesHQ/cryptozombie-lessons/2/12-multiplereturns.md

   uint a;
   uint b;
   uint c;
+  // This is how you do multiple assignment:
   (a, b, c) = multipleReturns();
 }

-// or if we only cared about one of the values: function getLastReturnValue() external {
+// Or if we only cared about one of the values: function getLastReturnValue() external {
-  uint c
+  uint c;
-  // we can just leave the other fields blank:
+  // We can just leave the other fields blank:
   (,,c) = multipleReturns();
 }
 ```

 # Put it to the test

+Time to interact with the CryptoKitties contract!

+Let's make a function that gets the kitty genes from the contract:

 1. Make a function called `feedOnKitty`.
 It will take 2 `uint` parameters, `_zombieId` and `_kittyId`, and should be a `public` function.

 2. The function should first declare a `uint` named `kittyDna`.

-> Note: In the kitty contract, `genes` is a `uint256` — but if you remember back to lesson 1, `uint` is an alias for `uint256` — they're the same thing.
+  > Note: In our `KittyInterface`, `genes` is a `uint256` — but if you remember back to lesson 1, `uint` is an alias for `uint256` — they're the same thing.

-3. The function should then call the `kittyContract.getKitty` function with `_kittyId`.
-Remember — `getKitty` returns a ton of variables, but all we care about is the last one, `genes`.
+3. The function should then call the `kittyContract.getKitty` function with `_kittyId` and store `genes` in `kittyDna`.
+Remember — `getKitty` returns a ton of variables.
+(10 to be exact — I'm nice, I counted them for you!).
+But all we care about is the last one, `genes`.
 Count your commas carefully!

+4. Finally, the function should call `feedAndMultiply`, and pass it both `_zombieId` and `kittyDna`.